 After I posted this article on “how to remove fleas in clothes and beddings,” a reader sent me this question – “do fleas die in the dryer.”
 To answer the questions, I conducted some experiments (on my dryer) and consulted my local vet.

-So, the short answer is YES – heat in the dryer does kill fleas, their eggs, and larvae.
+Summary: YES – dryer heat will kill fleas, their eggs, & larvae on bedding, curtains, and clothes.
 First, launder the beddings and clothing at 140°F for 10 minutes.
-Then, put the dryer temperature at the highest setting possible, depending on the fabric.
+Then, dry the garments at the highest possible temperature setting, depending on the fabric.

 In the Clothes Dryer

 As I’ve pointed above fleas will definitely die when placed in a hot dryer.
 The laundering process (with water and detergent) will drown fleas or wash them away.
 The heat drying process will cause flea desiccation and hence death.